3L1-23/reco/README.md

 ## WayBackURLS, Sublist3r, NMAP, GoBuster, Live URLS, SQLMap, XSS(blind) injection - with xss hunter

-### Create a docker file so it can be run with docker as well if wanted

 ### Usage: python3 reco.py -h

+### Make sure to change the payloads.py XSS payloads to the your URL

+## To do - Create a docker file